You are here

 Safety will be first and foremost at all times.
 A 4-H Shooting Sports committee will examine and inspect all ranges in accordance with NRA standards prior to live fire exercise.

 1. Participants, instructors and parents are responsible for reading and understanding the rules.
-While on the firing line, each team or individual must be accompanied by an adult or qualified Senior II.
+While on the firing line, each team or individual must be accompanied by an adult.
 Participants must have a sponsoring adult responsible for them at all times.
 Each county must have a minimum of one adult per five youths at the contest.

 2. Participants must provide their own firearms and ammunition, bows and arrows, eye and ear protection, and other personal shooting equipment.
 This includes kneeling rolls, shooting blocks, shooting rolls, slings, jackets, shooting mats, etc. Adults are responsible for handling and controlling all ammunition.
 Counties sharing firearms or other equipment must limit the sharing to three or fewer youths per piece of equipment.

 3. All firearms—air pistols, air rifles, .22 caliber rifles, .22 pistols, and shotguns—must have a breech block safety flag inserted in the chamber.
+It must extend the length of the barrel and protrude out of the muzzle.
 Breech block safety flags can easily be made from yellow or orange weed-eater type string and inserted into pistols, rifles, and shotguns of all kinds.
 Muzzleloader rifles must have a yellow safety flag attached to the barrel-inserted ramrod.

-4. Arrows will not be nocked until the participant is on the firing line.
+4. Arrows will not be nocked until the participant is on the shooting line.
 The use of a hip or ground quiver is required.

 5. Participants must obey all range commands.
 Arrive at each event at least 15 minutes prior to relay times to receive range orientation.